-- 7.1.1 The Council currently has £569.133m of borrowing and an average investment balance of £44.674m throughout the year.
-The underlying need to borrow is measured by the Capital Financing Requirement (CFR) while usable reserves are the underlying resources available for investment. - 7.1.2 CIPFA's prudential code for Capital Finance in Local Authorities recommends that the Authority's total debt should be lower than its highest forecast CFR over the next three years.
-The Highest forecast of CFR during the next 3 years is £833m.
-The total debt for 2020/21 is expected to be £732m.
-The Council therefore will comply with this recommendation during 2020/21. - 7.1.3 The Council uses Arlingclose as its external treasury advisor but responsibility for treasury management decisions remains with this Council at all times.
+- 7.1 On 31st January 2021, the Authority had £702.7m of borrowing and held an average investment balance of £84.862m throughout the year.
+The underlying need to borrow is measured by the Capital Financing Requirement (CFR) while usable reserves are the underlying resources available for investment. - 7.2 CIPFA's prudential code for Capital Finance in Local Authorities recommends that the Authority's total debt should be lower than its highest forecast CFR over the next three years.
+The highest forecast of CFR during the next 3 years is £1,091m.
+The total debt at the end of 2021/22 is forecast to be £901m.
+The Council will therefore comply with this recommendation during 2021/22. - 7.3 The Council uses Arlingclose as its external treasury advisor but responsibility for treasury management decisions remains with this Council at all times.